Anthony96922/mpxgen/README.md

 - RDS can be updated through control pipe
 - RT+ support

-Although it won't replace commercial broadcasting software, it's a great alternative to [JMPX](https://github.com/jontio/JMPX) as it doesn't require a GUI to use.
+It won't replace commercial broadcasting software but it uses less resources than [JMPX](https://github.com/jontio/JMPX) as it doesn't require a GUI to use.

 #### To do
 - Final limiter to avoid harmonics
-- SSB stereo (I have no idea how to implement this.)
+- SSB stereo
-- SCA (or this)
+- SCA
-- Fix preemphasis (see "Known issues" below)

 ## Build
 This app depends on the sndfile, ao and samplerate libraries.
 On Ubuntu-like distros, use `sudo apt-get install libsndfile1-dev libao-dev libsamplerate0-dev` to install them.